Omaha–Council Bluffs metropolitan area

-The region is locally referred to as "Big O", "the Metro Area", "the Metro", or simply "Omaha".
-The core counties of Douglas and Sarpy in Nebraska and Pottawattamie in Iowa contain large urbanized areas; the other five counties consist primarily of rural communities.
-The larger Omaha–Council Bluffs–Fremont, NE–IA, Combined Statistical Area (CSA) encompasses the Omaha–Council Bluffs MSA as well as the separate Fremont, NE, Micropolitan Statistical Area, which consists of the entirety of Dodge County, Nebraska.

 Historical definitions and populations

 Standard definitions for United States metropolitan areas were created in 1949; the first census which had metropolitan area data was the 1950 census.
 At that time, the Omaha–Council Bluffs metropolitan area comprised three counties: Douglas and Sarpy in Nebraska, and Pottawattamie in Iowa.
 No additional counties were added to the metropolitan area until 1983, when Washington County of Nebraska was added.
 Cass County, Nebraska, was added in 1993; Saunders County in Nebraska and Harrison and Mills counties in Iowa became part of the Omaha–Council Bluffs metropolitan area in 2003.